AlibabaCloudDocs/ros/intl.en-US/Resource Types/VPC/ALIYUN::VPC::RouteTable.md

     Description: The ID of the VPC to which the custom route table belongs.
   Description:
     Type: String
-    Description: The description of the route table.The description must be 2 to 256 characters in length and start with a letter, but cannot be start with http:// or https://.
+    Description: The description of the route table.
+The description must be 2 to 256 characters in length and start with a letter, but cannot be start with http:// or https://.
 Outputs: